api-platform/docs/distribution/index.md

 included in the Standard Edition.
 This Doctrine ORM bridge is optimized for performance and development convenience.
 Doctrine ORM and its bridge supports major RDBMS including MySQL, PostgreSQL, SQLite, SQL Server and MariaDB.

+### Via Composer

-Note: Instead of using Docker, API Platform can also be installed on the local machine using [Composer](https://getcomposer.org/):
+Instead of using Docker, API Platform can also be installed on the local machine using [Composer](https://getcomposer.org/):

     $ composer create-project api-platform/api-platform bookshop-api

+Then, enter the project folder, create the database and its schema:

+    $ cd bookshop-api
+    $ php bin/console doctrine:database:create
+    $ php bin/console doctrine:schema:create

+And start the server:

+    $ php bin/console server:run

+## It's ready!

 Open `http://localhost` with your favorite web browser: